irworkshop/accountability_datacleaning/state/va/expends/docs/va_expends_diary.md

 ![](../plots/amount_hist_nonlog-1.png)<!-- -->

-We will have to transformt he x-axis logarithmically to find patterns in the distribution.
+We will have to transform the x-axis logarithmically to find patterns in the distribution.

 ![](../plots/amount_hist-1.png)<!-- -->